adnangif/chatgpt_clone/README.md

 Visit the
     <a href="https://adnangif.github.io/chatgpt_clone">Demo</a>
  site for a look.
-All the features and behaviours are design to resemble ChatGPT.
+All the features and behaviours are designed to resemble ChatGPT.
 Write query and Gemini Pro will return response shortly.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>